rod4n/TikTok-Username-Checker/README.md

 Depending on your python installation your commands may vary.
 Below are the commands you should run before execution.

-The script was tested in python 3.8.6, using windows.
+If the checker isn't checking properly then try using a vpn. (captchas are easily triggered) The script was tested in python 3.8.6, using windows.

 ```